Hyricon-Development/Documentation/docs/Faliactyl/configuration.md

   },
 ```

 This section focuses on the panel side of configuration. domain is your Pterodactyl domain.
 This must be prefixed with https:// to work.
-If you are hosting locally then localhost:<PORT> can be used (with additional paths if applicable). key is the Pterodactyl Application API key for Faliactyl.
+If you are hosting locally then localhost:PORT can be used (with additional paths if applicable). key is the Pterodactyl Application API key for Faliactyl.
 This can be found or created by going to your.pterodactyl.domain/admin/api.
 This must be kept secret at all times as it can be used to expose confidential information and destroy your panel.

 ```json
   "limits": {